 The rockets serve as the transport medium to reach the height where the instruments are deployed.
 They send their data records and position down to a receiver at the site.

-Let your friends know about rockets in Alaska by tweeting them have a look at this Alaska rocket post!
+Let your friends know about rockets in Alaska.
+Have a look at this Alaska rocket post! #travel #Alaska Click To Tweet

 A rocket on campus

-The rocket in the outfit photos shows an example of the type of rockets launched at the Poker Flat Research Range.
-As you can see these kind of rockets have use two or more stages.
+You can view one on the campus of Alaska’s First University.
+This rocket (in the outfit photos) is an example of the type of rockets launched at the Poker Flat Research Range.
+As you can see these kind of rockets use two or more stages.
 Each of the stages contains its own engine and propellant.
 At the bottom, you see the first stage.
 It is typically the largest.
 The second (and subsequent upper stages) are on top of the first stage and typically decrease in size.
 When a booster has burned all its fuel, it detaches from the rocket and falls off.
 The next stage from the bottom starts to fire and pushes the remaining rocket further up into the atmosphere.

 At the University of Alaska Fairbanks campus, visitors have the opportunity to pose in front of a rocket as I do in the outfit photo.
 During the summer tourist season, visitors can tour the Poker Flat Research Range and see the launch places, the hangars where the rockets are prepared and kept warm so the fuel would not freeze, and many other research related equipment.
 For instance, visitors may see the big water pool in which research on oil spills in sea-ice covered water is performed during winter.